andrewangelle/Instrument-Search/README.md

   https://orchestral-instrument-database.herokuapp.com

 ## Description

-1. Get information about a single instrument.
+*Get information about a single instrument.
 ![screenshot-name-results](images/Tuba.jpg)

-2. Get information about a group of instruments.
+*Get information about a group of instruments.

-  *For example, let's see all of the instruments in the strings ...
+  *For example, all of the instruments in the strings family...
 ![screenshot-family-results](images/stings.jpg)

-3. Filtering by multiple fields.
+*Filtering by multiple fields.

-  *All instruments that are in the strings family AND read the treble clef...
+  *For example, all of the instruments that are in the strings family AND read treble clef...
 ![screenshot-family-clef-results](images/strings-treble.jpg)

-The results of instruments

 ## Technologies Used